clarkio/azure-mask/README.md

 5. Navigate to where you cloned this repo and then choose `/azure-mask/src`

 After following these steps you should now see the new extension icon in Chrome.

+### Firefox

+1. In Firefox go to [azure-mask add-on](https://addons.mozilla.org/en-US/firefox/addon/azure-mask/)
+2. Click "Add to Firefox"
+3. You'll see a pop up notification in the address bar from Firefox.
+Click "Add"
+4. You'll see a confirmation that it was added.
+Click "Ok"